 1) Sustainable investing

-Sustainable investing and ethical funds have become one of the main growing trends in the ETF world, and show no sign of slowing down in 2017.
+Sustainable investing and ethical funds have become one of the main growing trends in the ETF world, and show no sign of slowing down.

 But who would have thought gender diversity would be such a lucrative fund launch?
 SPDR took that leap of faith.
 The SPDR SSGA Gender Diversity Index ETF (SHE) launched in 2016 and raised $275 million, becoming the third largest launch in the US last year.
 There is not such a fund yet in Europe – but assets of $275mn surely spark interest among product providers here.